amaranth-unm/amaranth-unm.github.io/studio/why-amaranth/index.md

 {% include figure.html class="right" width="50%" caption="Globe amaranth flowers retain their color even after drying, embodying their Greek name meaning 'unfading.'" image-path="images/Gomphrena_globosa_2.jpg" %}

 When we chose a name for UNM's digital humanities studio, we wanted something that captured both the promise and the paradox of working with technology in the humanities.
-We landed on *amaranth*---a name with roots stretching back thousands of years, carrying meanings that still resonate today.
+We landed on *amaranth*---a name with roots stretching back thousands of years, still relevant today, and carrying contradictory meanings that characterize much of the humanities.

 The word comes from the Greek *amarantos* (ἀμάραντος), meaning "unfading" or "one that does not wither."
-The Greeks associated amaranth with immortality.
-They hung wreaths of it in temples, used it to decorate images of the gods, and placed it on tombs as a symbol of eternal remembrance.
-According to legend, amaranth flowers sprang from the blood of Adonis when he died, and garlands of amaranth adorned the mourning of Achilles.
+Associating it with immortality.
+The Greeks hung amaranth wreaths in temples, used it to decorate images of the gods, and placed it on tombs as a symbol of eternal remembrance.
+Amaranth flowers sprang from the blood of Adonis when he died, and garlands of amaranth adorned the mourning of Achilles.

 There's a playful irony in naming a digital humanities studio after a symbol of permanence.
 Digital technology is notorious for its rapid obsolescence---file formats become unreadable, platforms disappear, links rot, and today's cutting-edge tool becomes tomorrow's abandoned project.
-We hope our work with open source tools and sustainable processes lengthens the lifespan of our projects.
-But we also acknowledge the contradiction: we're building with materials that fade faster than the ancient flower ever did.
+We embrace this challenge, and we hope our tools and processes lengthen the lifespan of our projects.
+But we also acknowledge the contradiction: we're building with materials that fade faster than our ancient flower ever did.

 {% include scrollybox/bg.html